malcolmsfraser/stroke-prediction-container/README.md

 * `python utils.py predict --host https://n13eaek1z6.execute-api.us-east-1.amazonaws.com/Prod/predict`
 #### Build and test locally
 * Run the Flask application with `python app.py`
 * In a separate terminal, enter the same directory and query the local host: `python utils.py payload-predict` or `python utils.py predict` *(queries the localhost by default)*
 #### Test the containerized application
 * Build image locally `docker build --tag stroke-predict` or pull from dockerhub `docker pull malcolmsfraser/stroke-predict`
 * Run the container `docker run -p 8080:8080 stroke-predict` or `docker run -p 8080:8080 malcolmsfraser/stroke-predict`
 * In a separate terminal, enter the same directory and query the local host: `python utils.py payload-predict` or `python utils.py predict`
+#### Deploy the model yourself
+* create and ecr registry for the docker image `make ecr`
+* deploy containerized application to Lambda `make deploy`